rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 Recent updates:

 - Ported to browser (wgpu with webgl backend)
-- Unreliable protocol archieved with WebRTC
+- Unreliable network protocol achieved with WebRTC
 - Dynamically spawn and synchronize ECS components using macros
 - Massively improved the events system and actions system
 - Refactored over 50% of the project